Admissions for 2023 are now closed for our Culture and Performance Ph.D program. The deadline was November 15, 2022.

 Requirements for International Applicants

-Includes requirements, required academic records, and visa procedures.
-For further information about these requirements, please review UCLA Graduate Division International Applicants to Graduate School.
+For information about requirements for International applicants, please review UCLA Graduate Division International Applicants to Graduate School.

 Funding Opportunities